ibm-cloud-docs/assistant/deploy-phone.md

 ## Phone integration limits
 {: #deploy-phone-limits}

-Any speech service charges that are incurred by the phone integration are included in usage costs of the *Voice add-on* plan.
-The Voice add-on package is charged separately and in addition to your service plan charges.
+Any speech service charges that are incurred by the phone integration are included as *Voice add-on* charges in your {{site.data.keyword.conversationshort}} service plan usage.
+The Voice add-on use is charged separately and in addition to your service plan charges.

 Plan usage is measured based on the number of monthly active users, where a user is identified by the caller's unique phone number.
 An MD5 hash is applied to the phone number and the 128-bit hash value is used for billing purposes.